Beacom History, Family Crest & Coats of Arms

 Linslade in Buckinghamshire has a long-time association with the family.
-"This place in the reign of Henry III. belonged to William de Beauchamp, to whom, in 1251, that monarch granted the privilege of a market on Thursday, and a fair on Lady-day to continue for eight days."
+"This place in the reign of Henry III. belonged to William de Beauchamp [(d.
+1260)], to whom, in 1251, that monarch granted the privilege of a market on Thursday, and a fair on Lady-day to continue for eight days."

 Roothing-Beauchamp, a parish, in the union and hundred of Ongar, S. division of the county of Essex " takes the affix to its name from William Beauchamp, proprietor of the manor in 1262."

 Another branch was found at early times in the parish of Shrawley in Worcestershire.
 "This place belonged to Ralph de Todeni, who was standardbearer to William at the battle of Hastings, and whose family held the lands till the time of Edward II., when they passed to the family of Guy Beauchamp, Earl of Warwick."

 Also in Worcestershire, a branch of the family was found at Bengeworth.
 "The manor [of Bengeworth] anciently belonged to the Beauchamp family, whose baronial castle, situated near the bridge, was in the twelfth century destroyed by William d'Anville, abbot of Evesham, in retaliation for depredations committed by the owner on his monastery."

 Early History of the Beacom family

-Another 139 words (10 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beacom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beacom research.
+Another 69 words (5 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beacom History in all our PDF Extended History products and printed products wherever possible.

 Beacom Spelling Variations